tokenshift/signal/05 - Signal 5 - Kaparin.md

 who prey upon the Redfleets, it takes a very daring, or very powerful, person to actively, openly, act in opposition to them in their very home.

-The Traloc is a very powerful and daring individual.
+The Treylock is a very powerful and daring individual.
 The extraterrestrial has become a power player in Ancuan thanks to a combination of illicit trade and illegal goods, numenera, and slaves.
 It's known to have friends in both the Order of Truth and the court of King Ansour-Mantir.
-And the Traloc clearly does not fear the Redfleets.
+And the Treylock clearly does not fear the Redfleets.
 The alien recently purchased a coveted notebook at an auction in Glavis, one the Redfleets had been working hard to obtain for themselves.
 For you see, the book in question once belonged to Mergine Kar, and it's believed it contains his original notes on the creation of the submergine.

 The Redfleets are outraged.
-They claim the notebook rightfully belongs to them in the first place, and the Traloc has made it clear he has no intention of selling to them, and, in fact, has begun gathering researchers to his enclave on the coast near the city.
+They claim the notebook rightfully belongs to them in the first place, and the Treylock has made it clear he has no intention of selling to them, and, in fact, has begun gathering researchers to his enclave on the coast near the city.

-The Redfleets are unwilling to directly oppose the Traloc, due to the possible political repurcussions within the realm.
+The Redfleets are unwilling to directly oppose the Treylock, due to the possible political repurcussions within the realm.
 Something the alien knows all to well.
 But unofficially, they've begun looking to find a way to steal back the notebook, and secure Margie Kar's legacy.

-What they don't know, is that the Traloc has already sent out feelers for ambitious and adventurous sorts who might be willing to test the new undersea device.
+What they don't know, is that the Treylock has already sent out feelers for ambitious and adventurous sorts who might be willing to test the new undersea device.